msc-acse/acse-9-independent-research-project-AdannaAkwats/README.md

 # IRP - A software package for Climate Modelling diagnostics

-Written in Python 3 and contains functions that calculate climate model diagnostics.
+The Climate Modelling (Diagnostics) Software is written using Python 3 and enables users to compute climate model diagnostics.
+This software makes use of many python modules and libraries.
+These libraries must be installed in order to successfully run the program.

+It is **highly recommended** to go through the UserGuide.pdf as this gives detailed instructions on how to setup, run and test the program.

+Below is the *quick setup and run* of the software.

-## Getting Started
+## Getting Started (Quick Setup)
 - Download / clone the repository unto your computer
 - You must first download and install conda, for example from http://conda.pydata.org/miniconda.html in order to install some dependencies used in the package.
 - Once conda is installed, then you can install **Iris** using conda on any platform with the following command: